kyutai-labs/ARC-Encoder/README.md

 ## 📚 Prepare datasets

 For the fine-tuning dataset, please directly load our HuggingFace dataset at [BLABLA](blabla).
 Use the `load_datasets.ipynb` notebook to load the evaluation datasets.
-Then, you should run `retrieval/embeddings.py` (on GPUs if possible) and `retrieval/passage_retrieval.py` (you can stay on CPUs) to retrieve passages from Wikipedia for Natural Question and TRIVIAQA as done in the paper.
+Then, you should run `retrieval/embeddings.py` (on GPUs if possible) to create embeddings of the Wikipedia text chunks and `retrieval/passage_retrieval.py` (you can stay on CPUs) to retrieve passages from Wikipedia for Natural Question and TRIVIAQA as done in the paper.